EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-battle-of-semver.md

 Semver says that anything less than 1.0.0 should be considered "initial development".
 This means that the
-api could change at any time
+api could change
---there are no commitments.
+at any time--there are no commitments.

 This new default means that we need to: